Isaiahmmking/Resistor-Sorter/README.md

 ---

 ## Demo workflow
+this is a breakdown of what a full runthrough of the project is like:
 1. Place **one resistor** on the top viewing platform.
 2. Run `main.py` on the Raspberry Pi.
 3. The Pi captures an image, sends it to Roboflow for inference, decodes the value, and selects a bin.
-4. The Pi sends serial commands to the Arduino:
+4. The Pi sends serial commands to the Arduino and does:
    - rotate to bin
    - open servo (drop)
    - close servo